phumph/competitive_hierarchies/manuscript/competition_v1.md

 #### Inferring indirect interactions from the pair-wise network

 We assembled all possible combinations of strain trios and evaluated whether their patterns of interactions fulfilled the criteria for facilitation described in the Introduction.
 Specifically, we calculated the net first order linkage effects on each strain serving as the focal strain in the presence of each other as the 'competitor' strain, where the interaction between the two is mediated by a nearby third strain.
-Briefly, facilitation can occur by strain A releasing strain C from inhibition from B (where A also has to be resistant to B's inhibitors), or from resource competition from the superior competitor B. This analysis remains agnostic to mechanism, but merely calculates the proportion of conditions under which facilitation of an otherwise less-fit competitor is expected to arise.
-We also determined the prevalence of strain trios resulting in R--P--S intransitivity as well as synergistic inhibition, where strain $C$ is both out-competed by $B$ and inhibited by $A$, to which the $$B strain is resistant.
+Briefly, facilitation can occur by strain $A$ releasing strain $C$ from inhibition from $B$ (where $A$ also has to be resistant to $B$'s inhibitors), or from resource competition from the superior competitor $B$.
+This analysis remains agnostic to mechanism, but merely calculates the proportion of conditions under which facilitation of an otherwise less-fit competitor is expected to arise.
+We also determined the prevalence of strain trios resulting in R--P--S intransitivity as well as synergistic inhibition, where strain $C$ is both out-competed by $B$ and inhibited by $A$, to which the $B$ strain is resistant.
 For each strain, we calculated the net effect of antagonistic vs. facilitative indirect interactions across all possible trios and compare this to underlying fitness metrics derived from the pair-wise interaction network.

 We calculated the magnitude of such opportunity costs of being non-resistant to quantify the predicted dependence of the indirect cost of susceptibility and the indirect benefit of resistance.
 We compared these two variables to their underlying dependence on relative competitiveness in terms of resource use ($C_w$).
 Strong competitors lose more by being sensitive, because they would have already won most resource contests.
 In contrast, weaker resource competitors have much to gain by being resistant, but little to lose: the relative improvement in fitness increases dramatically as more contests are won owing to their increased resistance.
 We modeled how the costs and benefits of susceptibility and resistance depend on underlying resource competitiveness by simulating so-called first-order linkage indirect effects, where the focal interaction is impacted by a third associate strain.